Alojzy Lysko

-Alojzy Wiktor Lysko (born 15 February 1942) is a Silesian writer and politician.
+Alojzy Wiktor Lysko (15 February 1942 – 22 September 2026) was a Polish Silesian writer and politician.
 He was elected to the Sejm on 25 September 2005, getting 6581 votes in 31 Katowice district as a candidate from the Law and Justice list.

-During the World War II Alojzy Lysko's father was forced into the Wehrmacht.
-Lysko, a famous Silesian activist, collects narratives from these forgotten soldiers with the hope of getting closer to his father.
+During World War II Alojzy Lysko's father was forced into the Wehrmacht.
+Lysko, a famous Silesian activist, collected narratives from these forgotten soldiers with the hope of getting closer to his father.
 He wrote the book To byli nasi ojcowie: legendy rodzinne z Górnego Śląska o poległych żołnierzach Wehrmachtu, Bojszowy 1999.

+His death at the age of 84 was announced on 22 September 2026.